dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Set a goal so big that you can't achieve it until you grow into the person who can.**
+**What you see in yourself is what you see in the world.**

-Anonymous
+Afghan Proverb